diofant/diofant/docs/tutorial/simplification.rst

 +-----------------------+------------------------------------+----------------------------------------------------+-----------------------------------------------------------------------------+

-This is important to remember, because by default, SymPy will not perform simplifications if they are not true in general.
+This is important to remember, because by default, Diofant will not perform simplifications if they are not true in general.

-In order to make SymPy perform simplifications involving identities that are only true under certain assumptions, we need to put assumptions on our Symbols.
+In order to make Diofant perform simplifications involving identities that are only true under certain assumptions, we need to put assumptions on our Symbols.
 We will undertake a full discussion of the assumptions system later, but for now, all we need to know are the following.

-- By default, SymPy Symbols are assumed to be complex (elements of `\mathbb{C}`).
+- By default, Diofant Symbols are assumed to be complex (elements of `\mathbb{C}`).
 That is, a simplification will not be applied to an expression with a given Symbol unless it holds for all complex numbers.